E. H. Crump: Politics

 Alongside his rising business career, Crump began to make the political connections that served him for the rest of his life.
 He was a delegate to the Tennessee Democratic State Convention in 1902 and 1904.
 In 1905, he was named to the municipal Board of Public Works, and was elected to the powerful position of Commissioner of Fire and Police in 1907, among three commissioners who governed the city.

 Starting in the 1910s, Crump began to build a political machine which came to have statewide influence.
-He was particularly adept in his use of what were at the time two politically weak minority groups in Tennessee: blacks and Republicans.
-Unlike most Southern Democrats of his era, Crump was not opposed to blacks voting; Memphis blacks were reliable Crump machine voters for the most part.
-The party often paid the poll taxes required by state law since the late 1880s; otherwise this requirement resulted in disenfranchising many poor blacks.
-One of Crump's lieutenants in the black community was funeral director N. J. Ford, whose family (in the persons of several sons, including Harold Sr. and John Ford, daughter Ophelia, and grandson Harold, Jr.) became influential in Memphis, state and national politics, continuing to be so today.
-A symbiotic relationship developed in which blacks aided Crump, and he aided them, as was usual in politics.
-Crump also skillfully manipulated Republicans, who were numerically very weak in the western two-thirds of the state due to the disenfranchisement of blacks, but dominated politics in East Tennessee.
+He was particularly adept in his use of what were at the time two politically weak minority groups in Tennessee: Blacks and Republicans.
+Unlike most Southern Democrats of his era, Crump was not opposed to Blacks voting.
+Memphis Blacks were reliable Crump machine voters for the most part.
+The party often paid the poll taxes required by state law since the late 1880s; otherwise this requirement resulted in disenfranchising many poor Black people.
+One of Crump's lieutenants in the Black community was funeral director N. J. Ford, whose family (in the persons of several sons, including Harold Sr. and John Ford, daughter Ophelia, and grandson Harold, Jr.) became influential in Memphis, state and national politics, continuing to be so today.
+A symbiotic relationship developed in which Black people aided Crump, and he aided them, as was usual in politics.
+Crump also skillfully manipulated Republicans, who were numerically very weak in the western two-thirds of the state due to the disenfranchisement of the Black population, but dominated politics in East Tennessee.
 Frequently, they found it necessary to align with Crump in order to accomplish any of their goals in the state government.

 Crump was influential for nearly half a century.
 He usually preferred to work behind the scenes and served only three two-year terms as mayor of Memphis (1910–1915) at the beginning of his career.
 He essentially named the next several mayors.
 His rise to prominence disturbed many of the state political leaders in Nashville.
 The "Ouster Law", designed to remove officials who refused to enforce state laws, was passed primarily with Crump and his lax enforcement of state Prohibition in mind.
 He was county treasurer of Shelby County from 1917 to 1923.
 He was elected seven times as a delegate to the Democratic National Convention.